Aysuarex/Rock-Paper-Scissors/README.md

 The Program then generates a random result (Rock, paper, or scissors) as well and that is compared with your own input to determine the winner.

+Press X or exit at any point of the game to quit

 ## The Rules 📜